KRISTA SIMMONS IS A FOOD WRITER AND CULINARY ADVENTURER.

 Krista is a regularly-occurring judge on Knife Fight, Top Chef Masters, and Hell’s Kitchen and has hosted segments on The Today Show, Queen Latifah, and KTLA, among others.
 She’s a social influencer with a highly engaged audience on Twitter and Instagram.

 She is a Global Correspondent for Travel + Leisure magazine, and the author of the Dining Agenda column for Departures magazine.
 She contributes to many other major national publications including New York Magazine, Mashable, and the Los Angeles Times.
 Krista has lectured on food and social media at the USC Annenberg School of Journalism and the UCLA Restaurant Industry Conference.

 Krista has attended culinary school and worked in every part of the business, from wine making to farming produce on organic farms.
 She uses that experience to inspire her audience to eat, travel, and live better.

-Simmons first became interested in the fusion of food and travel as a young girl watching shows like “Great Chefs, Great Cities,” “Yan Can Cook,” and “Julia Child & Jacques Pépin Cooking at Home.”
-She was immediately fascinated by how viewers could explore the world through cuisine, and was hungry to learn more.
-At every step of her young adulthood, she took jobs in the food and beverage industry — working everywhere from bars to restaurants to wineries.
+She first became interested in the fusion of food and travel as a young girl watching shows like “Great Chefs, Great Cities,” “Yan Can Cook,” and “Julia Child & Jacques Pépin Cooking at Home.”
+She was immediately fascinated by how viewers could explore the world through cuisine, so she set out to do the same.

-Today Simmons lives in Los Angeles with her appropriately-named Shiba Inu puppy, Bento.
-When she’s not busy writing, she enjoys practicing yoga, swimming, and hiking — and of course having a laugh with friends over a glass of wine.
+Today Krista lives in Los Angeles with her appropriately-named Shiba Inu puppy, Bento.
+When she’s not busy writing, she enjoys practicing yoga, swimming, and hiking with friends — followed, of course, by good eats.